jmcnamara/rust_xlsxwriter/examples/Readme.md

 * `app_serialize.rs` - Example of serializing Serde derived structs to an Excel worksheet using `rust_xlsxwriter`.

+* `app_sparklines1.rs` - Example of adding sparklines to an Excel spreadsheet using the rust_xlsxwriter library.
+Sparklines are small charts that fit in a single cell and are used to show trends in data.

+* `app_sparklines2.rs` - Example of adding sparklines to an Excel spreadsheet using the rust_xlsxwriter library.
+Sparklines are small charts that fit in a single cell and are used to show trends in data.
+  This example shows the majority of the properties that can applied to sparklines.

 * `app_tables.rs` - Example of how to add tables to a worksheet using the rust_xlsxwriter library.
 Tables in Excel are used to group rows and columns of data into a single structure that can be referenced in a